Adaline Couzins

 Adaline Weston Couzins (August 12, 1815 – May 9, 1892) was a British-born American civil servant, a suffragist, and a Civil War nurse who worked for the Ladies' Union Aid Society of St. Louis.
 She spent most of her career as a nurse during the Civil War on hospital ships that tended to Union and Confederate soldiers all along the Mississippi River.

-Adaline moved to St. Louis, Missouri around 1823 from England and eventually married John Edward Decker Couzins in 1834.
+Adaline moved to St. Louis, Missouri, around 1823 from England and eventually married John Edward Decker Couzins in 1834.
 Adaline and John had four children.
 Their daughter, Phoebe Couzins, was one of the first female lawyers in the United States.

 Adaline's first civil service was during the cholera epidemic of 1849 as she and her husband headed its relief corps.
 After Adaline heard of the Civil War she began working under Dr. Charles Pope, a surgeon in St. Louis.
 Adaline then joined the Ladies' Union Aid Society of St. Louis and was sent out to work in the field.
 While on the hospital ships she worked under Simon Pollack who was the chief surgeon for the Western Sanitary Commission.

 While rescuing and caring for soldiers, Adaline was injured twice.
 She was first severely frostbitten in 1862 and then struck by a minie-ball fragment in 1863 at the siege of Vicksburg.
 Despite her injuries, Adaline continued her nursing duties.
 After the Civil War, Adaline continued on her work as a civil servant.
 She founded the Female Guardian Home of St. Louis, headed the Ladies' Sanitary Corps of the Special Health Department of St Louis, and campaigned for women's suffrage.
 Before her death, she was granted government pension on May 27, 1888, for her unrelenting services during the Civil War.

 Early and family life

-Adaline Weston Couzins was born on August 12, 1815 in Brighton, England.
-In about 1823, at the age of eight, she relocated to St. Louis, Missouri with her parents.
-Several years after her move to St. Louis, Adaline married John Edward Decker Couzins in 1834.
+Adaline Weston was born on August 12, 1815 in Brighton, England.
+Around 1823, at the age of eight, she relocated to St. Louis, Missouri with her parents.
+Several years after her move to St. Louis, she married John Edward Decker Couzins in 1834.
 John Couzins started his career as a carpenter, but later served as St. Louis's chief of police during the American Civil War, and from 1884 to 1887 he served as the U.S. marshal of the eastern district of Missouri.
-Adaline and John had four children together and their daughter, Phoebe Couzins was not only the first female graduate from Washington University Law School in St. Louis, but was also one of the first female lawyers in the United States, an advocate for women's suffrage, and she was the first female U.S. Marshal.
+Adaline and John had four children together and their daughter, Phoebe Couzins was not only the first female graduate from Washington University School of Law in St. Louis, but was also one of the first female lawyers in the United States, an advocate for women's suffrage, and she was the first female U.S. Marshal.